Using Facebook ads to drive app downloads

 Making It Easy

 Facebook will encourage you to select an objective for your advertisement campaign, and "Get installs of your app" is one of the options.
 By plugging in the link to your app's iTunes or Google Play page, the Facebook ad tool will provide you with a “Call to Action” button that installs the app.
 But don’t stop there.
 The consumer market is yours to carve.
-Take advantage of the profiling tools by creating individual ads for both Android and iOS versions of your app if it's cross-platform.
+Take advantage of the profiling tools by creating individual ads for both Android and iOS versions of your app if it's cross-platform, you can also just hire this best solo ads provider to help you.
 This makes it easy to go directly from the ad to using the app and avoids frustrating the potential user.

 Pay the Piper